Partial Information Sharing over Social Learning Networks: Proof of Theorem

-\end{IEEEproof} Note that the RHS of \eqref{eq:lemrate} represents a key quantity in the algorithm: conditionally on its sign, we have that the log-ratio of belief components on the LHS of \eqref{eq:lemrate} will increase or decrease indefinitely.
+where we recall that $\sum_{k=1}^K v_k a_{\ell k}=v_\ell$ since $v$ is the Perron eigenvector. \end{IEEEproof} \begin{IEEEproof}[Proof of Theorem~\ref{the:truthpartial}] Note that the RHS of \eqref{eq:lemrate} represents a key quantity in the algorithm: conditionally on its sign, we have that the log-ratio of belief components on the LHS of \eqref{eq:lemrate} will increase or decrease indefinitely.

 If $\thetashare=\thetatrue$, we have that

 Under Assumption~\ref{as:clear}, there exists at least one clear-sighted agent in the network, say agent $\kappagood$, for which

 From the positivity of the Perron eigenvector, we have that